-Cr Clutterham moved:
+Cr Duke moved:

-- 1. That the draft 2024-2034 Long-Term Financial Plan as contained in Attachment A be received and noted. - 2.
-That the Audit & Risk Committee, having considered the draft 2024-2034 Long-Term Financial Plan notes that the draft Plan indicates that the Council: - is sustainable in the long term; and - will move outside of the Key Financial Indicators targets for a limited period of time but will return to the targets within the 10 year timeline of the draft Plan. - 3.
-That the Audit & Risk Committee recommends to the Council that the targets of the Key Financial Indicators are revised annually by the Audit & Risk Committee and recommendations on any revised targets are made to the Council for the Council's consideration.
+- 1. That the draft 2024-2034 Long-Term Financial Plan as contained in Attachment A be endorsed. - 2.
+That the Council, having considered the draft 2024-2034 Long-Term Financial Plan, notes that the draft Plan indicates that the Council: - is sustainable in the long term; and - will move outside of the Key Financial Indicators targets for a limited period of time but will return to the targets within the 10 year timeline of the draft Plan. - 3.
+That the Council notes that the draft 2024-2034 Long-Term Financial Plan will be finalised as part of the 2024-2025 Annual Business Plan and Budget process.

-Seconded by Ms Stefanie Eldridge and carried.
+Seconded by Cr Clutterham and carried.